mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The speed bump on Jasmine Way near Morrisons (Cheltenham) is poorly maintained and potentially non-compliant.
+It has visible surface cracks, loose or misaligned block paving, worn road markings, and a steep ramp gradient.
+These issues make it unsafe and can damage vehicles even at low speeds.
+The markings are barely visible, and the structure is degrading — it poses a hazard to drivers and may already have caused vehicle damage., 29th June :- [7782643](https://www.fixmystreet.com/report/7782643)
 - Herd of bulls being kept in a field which has a public footpath running through it.
 They have been there for several weeks at least., 29th June :- [7782465](https://www.fixmystreet.com/report/7782465)
 - Pavement cracking over 9M, 29th June :- [7782238](https://www.fixmystreet.com/report/7782238)
 - Fridge/freezer dumped on junction of Whotethorn Drive and Bouncers Lane, 29th June :- [7782087](https://www.fixmystreet.com/report/7782087)